drasive/chip-8-emulator/README.md

 An emulator for the Chip-8 programming language.

 *Alpha Software: Not all components are fully implemented and bug-free.
-It can run Chip-8 program "IBM" but not yet "Pong".*
+It can only run a small subset of Chip-8 programs correctly.*

 ## Features
-- Supports all 35 instructions (excluding the deprecated SYS 0NNN)
+- Supports all 35 instructions (excluding the deprecated SYS)
 - Includes GUI and keyboard support
 - Synchronized emulation for stable execution speed
 - Cross plattform support (Windows, Linux, Mac)

 ## TODO
-- Get Pong working
+- Get most programs working
 - Implement sound
 - Support variable display and memory sizes